apify/actor-whitepaper/pages/ACTOR_FILE.md

   // When user doesn't specify memory when starting an Actor run, the system will use this amount.
   // The goal of this feature is to optimize user experience vs. compute costs.
-  // The value might contains {{actorInput.variables}} from input (similar to Output schema) and basic arithemtic expressions.
+  // The value might contain references to variables from Actor input (`{{actorInput.variables}}`, similar to Output schema) and basic arithmetic expressions.
+  // The value will be clamped between `minMemoryMbytes` and `maxMemoryMbytes` (if provided), and rounded up to the nearest higher power of 2.
   // If the variable is undefined or empty, the behavior is undefined and the system will select memory arbitrarily.
   // In the future, we might change this behavior.
   "defaultMemoryMbytes": "{{actorInput.maxCrawlPages}} * 256 + 128",